ookadeet/SocialMedia-MentalHealth/README.md

 For each of the dependent variables (scores on ADHD, anxiety, depression, and self-esteem measures), hypotheses were as follows:

-**H1** - Scores are influenced by time spent online and/or number of platforms used
+**H1** - Scores are influenced by time spent online and/or number of platforms used.

-**H0** - Scores are not influenced by either time spent online or number of platforms used
+**H0** - Scores are not influenced by either time spent online or number of platforms used.

 ## Results